pferrot/pferrot.github.io/_pages/index.md

   #cta_label: "More Info"
   #cta_url: "https://unsplash.com"
 ---

-<div class="quote">"Simplicity is the ultimate sophistication."</div>
-<div class="quoteAuthor">Leonardo da Vinci</div>
+Hi!
+My name is Patrice Ferrot.
 I am a software engineer with a passion for solving complex problems with open source technologies.

 My areas of expertise:
 * backend development